kundor/kundor.github.io/_posts/2019-11-22-the-best-fizzbuzz.md

 ~~~

 This generalizes to more factors really well—just add `7: "Bazz"` in the dictionary.

+The last line might be a bit mysterious if you're not familiar with Python.
+`''.join()` concatenates a sequence of strings. (`' '.join()` would concatenate with spaces in
+between, and `', '.join()` would put commas in between.)
+`for d in wurdz` goes through each of the keys in the dictionary `wurdz`—namely 3 and 5.
+The string is truthy if it's nonempty, so its value is used for the result
+of the `or`-expression; if it's empty, the value `i` is used instead.

 Unfortunately it's a bit harder to express in some other languages, like C++.
 You can use the same algorithm, of course, it just ends up being more verbose.